 This course establishes a knowledge base in technical factors that govern the image production process.
-Prerequisite: RTE 1418C.
-Corequisite: RTE 1513C.
-(TR)
+In order to successfully pass this course, a grade of B or higher must be achieved in this course.
+Prerequisite: RTE 1418C with a grade of B or higher.
+Corequisite: RTE 1513C with a grade of B or higher.
+(OA)